 3. OBTAINING THE REQUESTED RECORDS IS OF NO COMMERCIAL INTEREST TO FGI.

 Disclosure is in no way connected with any commercial interest of the requestors.
-FGI is a non-partisan organization with no commercial interest, and it will realize no commercial benefit from the release of the requested records.
+FGI is a nonpartisan organization.
+FGI has no commercial interest and will realize no commercial benefit from the release of the requested records.